By Amy Colton, Conveyancing Manager.

 If there isn’t a mortgage, things are fairly straightforward.
 All parties just need to sign the transfer deed (TR1 form) and file it with the land registry.
 This needs to be accompanied by the land registry’s AP1 form, and if the value of the transaction amounts to more than £40,000, then a stamp duty land tax certificate may also be required.

 In a situation where there is a mortgage that will remain in place after the transfer, you’ll need consent from the lender first.
 If you’re adding someone to the property’s ownership and title, then the mortgage lender will require them to become equally liable for the mortgage, and so they’ll need to carry out their own checks to ensure the person(s) is/are suitable.
 They’ll then carry out a remortgage in most cases, following the same process as when the original mortgage was taken out.
 If someone is being removed from the title deeds, the outgoing person(s) will need to be absolved of their mortgage obligations, and the lender will want to be certain that the remaining party(s) are financially capable of repaying on the new mortgage after the outgoing person(s) have left.
 In both situations, your mortgage lender may refuse to give consent if they have concerns.

 Transfer of equity: step by step

-Step 1: Apply for a remortgage/new mortgage (if you need one).
+Apply for a remortgage/new mortgage (if you need one).
 Because the property’s ownership is changing, affecting its equity, your mortgage provider will need to account for this.
-Speak to your provider or financial adviser about your options and if possible, agree a mortgage in principle.
+Speak to your provider or financial advisor about your options and if possible, agree a mortgage in principle.

-Step 3: Let your conveyancer take care of the legal work.
+Let your conveyancer take care of the legal work.
 As part of their fee, your conveyancer will confirm things with your mortgage provider (if required), as well as the property’s freeholder (if there is one).
-They’ll then send on the mortgage deed for you to sign.

 How much does it cost to change the name on house deeds?